rustyrussell/bolts/12-offer-encoding.md

 types 240 through 1000.
 For these,
-the tag is "lightning" || `messagename` || `fieldname`, and `msg` is the Merkle-root; "lightning" is the literal 9-byte ASCII string, `messagename` is the name of the TLV stream being signed (i.e. "offer", "invoice_request" or "invoice") and the `fieldname` is the TLV field containing the signature (e.g. "signature" or "refund_signature").
+the tag is "lightning" || `messagename` || `fieldname`, and `msg` is the Merkle-root; "lightning" is the literal 9-byte ASCII string, `messagename` is the name of the TLV stream being signed (i.e. "invoice_request" or "invoice") and the `fieldname` is the TLV field containing the signature (e.g. "signature").

 The formulation of the Merkle tree is similar to that proposed in [BIP-341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki),